+The Home Wireless Router is at the forefront of the online experience.
 We have new and increased demands for Wi-Fi in our home networks.
-It is not simply a matter to have some connectivity for the kids to play around.
-In today’s world, it is a matter of connectivity to work, to study, and to stream content.
+It is not simply a matter to have some connectivity for the kids to play around with.
+In today’s world, it is a matter of connectivity to work, study, and stream content.

 Luckily a lot has changed over the last year and a half about the Wi-Fi-capable routers.
 Long gone are the days of underpowered or flimsy routers.
 Of course in Canada is still common to rent a wireless router from your Internet Provider; however, that may not be the latest generation nor the best for your needs or provide a full set of features, protection, or even full access to the best setup your Home Wi-Fi network.

-With that said, Here we provide a list of some of the best wireless routers in the market, along with the reasoning.
+With that said, Here we provide a list of some of the best wireless routers in Canada for the residential market, along with the reasoning.
 As the market evolves we will continue to update this list to reflect relevant changes.

 TP-Link Archer AX6000

 This belongs to the ‘gaming’ routers category.
 Meaning it was made for heavy use, to stream, both ways.
 This design comes in handy for other setups as well.
 Like working from home or studying at home setups.
 The router comes with Asus trademark Airprotection, stopping threats before they reach the internally connected devices.
 This router also works via Amazon’s Alexa voice commands.
-The Asus has a very intuitive user interface, good firmware update schedule.
-This Asus goes for $199.99
+The Asus has a very intuitive user interface and a good firmware update schedule.
+This Asus goes for $179.99

 Prime Recommendations to Secure Your Home Wi-Fi Setup